Pope Francis’ hospital treatment dealing with ‘complex clinical’ condition, Vatican says

 “All the tests carried out to date are indicative of a complex clinical picture that will require adequate hospitalization.”

-Later on Monday, the Vatican confirmed the pope remained in a stable clinical condition – without fever – and is continuing his prescribed therapy.
+On Tuesday morning, Francis awoke after a peaceful night, ate breakfast and read newspapers, according to Vatican spokesperson Matteo Bruni.
+A medical update was expected later on Tuesday.

-“This morning, he received the Eucharist and subsequently dedicated himself to some work activities and reading texts,” a statement from the Vatican said.
+In a statement late Monday, the Vatican confirmed that the pope remained in a stable clinical condition – without fever – and was continuing his prescribed therapy.

 The statement added that the pope was “touched” by the messages of affection he continues to receive.
 “In particular he intends to express his thanks to those who are currently hospitalized, for the affection and love that they express through the drawings and good wishes,” it said.